Fire Safety in Your Kitchen: General Kitchen Safety Tips

 - Don’t overload plug sockets, as many kitchen appliances use a lot of power and overloading the socket may cause extra heat which could lead to a fire starting

 - Avoid electrical leads from trailing or lying over any part of the cooker

 - Never hang tea towels or cleaning cloths over the cooker

-- Always keep your oven clean and free from debris, which could cause a fire
+- Always keep your oven clean and free from debris that could cause a fire

 - Never put metal objects into a microwave

-- Never attempt to dry clothing a microwave
+- Never attempt to dry clothing in a microwave

 Washers and Dryers:

 - All high-speed appliances, such as washing machines and tumble dryers, should be serviced annually

 Fire Safety In Your Kitchen: Fire Safety Equipment

 Fire extinguishers and fire blankets can make a huge difference should a fire start in your kitchen.
 Without any proper safety equipment you should NEVER attempt to fight a fire.
 However, if you have the correct fire extinguishers and equipment to hand, tackling smaller kitchen fires can be the difference between redecorating your kitchen or moving away from your burned down home with just the possessions you escaped with.

 - There are a number of domestic fire extinguishers available to buy for your kitchen and choosing the right one is very important.
 Due to the presence of hot oils and electrics in the kitchen, you should never use water-based extinguishers.
 Instead you should opt for ABF chemical or wet chemical extinguishers, although the cost of a clean up after using a wet chemical fire extinguisher should also be considered.

 - A fire blanket is a must for all kitchens.
 These invaluable devices are able to control smaller fires with little mess.